shahabsalehi/Sustainable-Building-Energy-Benchmarking-Pipeline/README.md

 ## Maintenance Notes
 - For larger benchmarking datasets, adjust generator parameters and switch API mode for pagination.
 - For HVAC fault demos beyond the light slice here, use the dedicated `HVAC-Fault-Detection-with-Anomaly-Pipeline`.
+- For Databricks workflows, the medallion notebook is portable to Unity Catalog with minimal changes.